jessetinell/x2.email/README.md

 ## 🌟 Solution
 The easiest way to stop receiving junk emails is to not share you email address to begin with.
 Not share your *real* email address, at least.
 Instead, you can use disposable emails.
 One new address for each online service.
-With Cloudflare Email Routing you can create up to 200 free disposable emails that forward emails straight to your primary inbox (Gmail, Outlook, Apple Mail, etc.).
+With Cloudflare Email Routing you can create free disposable emails that forward emails straight to your primary inbox (Gmail, Outlook, Apple Mail, etc.).
 `x2.email`is a minimalistic app for managing of your disposable emails in Cloudflare.

 ## 🚀 Features